PedroMachado1/patches-plugins-for-koreader/README.md

 # patchs-plugins-for-koreader

-# Kobo Style Screensaver Patch for KOReader
+# KOReader Screensaver - Kobo Style

 A highly customizable Lua patch for KOReader that replaces the default screensaver with a modern, Kobo-inspired design.
 It displays rich book information, reading statistics, and random highlights from your current book.